stroke-optimist/stroke-lifetime/README.md

 + `5: Cite_this_work.py` - Zenodo citation.
 + `6: Resources.py` - links to further useful materials.

-The page topics follow the recommendations of Tom Monks and Alison Harper (in Proceedings of the Operational Research Society Simulation Workshop 2023 (SW23)).
+The page topics follow the recommendations of [Tom Monks and Alison Harper (in Proceedings of the Operational Research Society Simulation Workshop 2023 (SW23))](https://doi.org/10.36819/SW23.030).

 When these pages display a large amount of markdown text in one go, that text is imported from a `.txt` file in `pages/text_for_pages/` to prevent constant re-spacing to keep the lines below 79 characters.

 ### Utilities
-The `utilities` directory contains the bulk of the useful code.
+The `utilities_lifetime` directory contains the bulk of the useful code.

 | File | Contents |
 | --- | --- |